 Serial killers have fascinated people since time immemorial.
 Despite the fact that they are the as despicable as any human can be, the mystery of their motivations always make people curious.
 And it is this collective curiosity seeped into popular culture that has inspired several filmmakers to explore the subject through movies.
 Many choose to make it on fictional serial killers, while some choose to actually base it on real life serial killers.

 It is true that serial killer movies typically fall under the thriller genre — at times, horror — but frankly, there have so many great films made on the subject that it can be a genre in itself.
 There is something about the dark, vicious nature of the such films that attracts audiences.
 Its popularity could also be due to the cat and mouse game that these films typically have.
 In any case, let’s delve into the list of top movies about serial killers ever made.
-You can some of these serial killer horror movies on Hulu, YouTube or Amazon Prime.
+You can some of these best serial killer horror movies on Hulu, YouTube or Amazon Prime.

 23. To Catch a Killer (1992)